Female bodybuilding: 1990–1999

 The 1992 Ms. International is also famous for an incident involving British competitor Paula Bircumshaw.
 Bircumshaw was the same height as Schreiner and possessed a similar level of symmetry and definition, but carried significantly more muscle, weighing in at 162 pounds.
 She was the clear audience favorite, but was relegated to eighth place.
-Normally, the top ten contestants are called out at the end of the show when the winners are announced, but the judges only called back the top six, hoping to keep Bircumshaw back stage.
+Normally, the top ten contestants are called out at the end of the show when the winners are announced, but the judges only called back the top six, hoping to keep Bircumshaw backstage.
 This resulted in an uproar from the crowd.
 With the audience chanting her name, Bircumshaw returned to the stage along with the top six competitors.

 Advertising in Muscle & Fitness for the 1992 Ms. Olympia featured Schreiner prominently, relegating two-time defending champion Murray to a small "also competing" notice.
 Nevertheless, Murray also apparently met the "femininity" requirements, and managed to retain her title; Schreiner finished sixth, and promptly retired from competition.

 Following the 1992 debacles, the judging rules were rewritten.
 The new rules retained provisions for aesthetics, but allowed the contests to be judged as physique contests.
 Lenda Murray continued to dominate the sport from 1990 to 1995, matching Cory Everson's record of six consecutive Ms. Olympia titles.
 Murray's closest rival was probably Laura Creavalle, who won the Ms. International title three times, and twice was runner-up to Murray at the Olympia.
 During this time, some additional professional shows were held, in addition to the three mainstays.
 The 1994 schedule included the Canada Pro Cup, won by Laura Binetti, and the first of three annual Grand Prix events in Prague, won by Drorit Kernes.
 In 1996, the Grand Prix in Slovakia was added.
 Besides providing the competitors with extra opportunities to win prize money, these contests also served as additional Ms. Olympia qualifiers.

 The mid-1990s of bodybuilding was known as the "Dorian Era", AKA the "drug years".
 In 1996, Kim Chizevsky-Nicholls would win the Ms. Intentional and dethroned the Ms. International champion, Laura Creavalle.
 Also in 1996, she would unseat six-time defending champion, Lenda Murray.
-This was the first time a pro female bodybuilder would win both the Ms. International and Ms. Olympia in the same year.
+This was the first time that a pro female bodybuilder would win both the Ms. International and Ms. Olympia in the same year.
 She would retain her Ms. Olympia title in 1997 against Lenda Murray, who retired afterwards.
 At the 1997 Ms. Olympia, she competed at 157 lb.
 In 1998, she again won the Ms. Olympia title.
 The 1998 contest was held in Prague, Czech Republic, the first time the competition had been held outside the United States.